 There are no hookups in any of the campgrounds, but Apgar, St. Mary’s, and Many Glacier do all have a dump and water filling station.

-It’s easy to tent camp here as there are many water faucets throughout the park and each bathroom (which has flushing toilets) also has a gray water dumping station.
+I find it easy to tent camp here as there are many water faucets throughout the park, flushing toilets, and gray water dumping stations.

 - At Sprague Creek Campground,

 - In Loop C in Fish Creek Campground,

 - In sites 49-84 in the Rising Sun Campground,